deepakbhalla/springboot-oauth2-jwt-and-basic-auth-security/README.md

 # springboot-oauth2-jwt-and-basic-auth-security
-Application to demonstrate to configure multiple HttpSecurity instances in Spring Security to secure one API with basic authentication and all other APIs with OAuth2 JWT authentication.
+Application demonstrates how to configure multiple HttpSecurity instances in Spring Security to secure one API with basic authentication and all other APIs with OAuth2 JWT authentication.

 - User signup API with 'No Auth' as authentication type